shadowcodex/c9.ide.desktop/README.md

 # c9.ide.desktop
-Adds a desktop GUI to cloud9's ide using x11 and [fjakobs'](https://github.com/fjakobs/cloud9-vnc) approach to setting up cloud9 with vnc.
+Adds a desktop GUI to cloud9's ide using x11.

-All I am doing is wrapping it up into a cloud9 plugin and exposing options to the editor.
-(Shortcut to open up a desktop tab).

 **Please Note: That this plugin only works on ubuntu systems if using the c9sdk and the official c9.io platform**